SahajBiyani/SXB200117_CS3341/Sprint04/Sprint04.md

 **Please note that if any memory leaks exist in any of your classes, you will lose up to 30 points per data structure.**
 **Implementations which do not resemble an actual AVL tree will earn a grade of 0.**

+## Extra Credit Opportunity

+There is one opportunity for extra credit and you can earn an additional 15 points.

+### Overview

+Incorporate a pre-implemented stemmer into your project.
+Stemming removes any transforamtions to a word so that multiple versions of the same word can be indexed together.
+For example run, running, and runs would stem to run.
+Therefore, any page with any of those 4 words would all be indexed with just the word run.

+### Implementation

+You don't have to implement a stemmer from scratch; you may use an already-implemented version from the internet and incorporate it into your code base.
+See https://tartarus.org/martin/PorterStemmer/ for a number of stemmer implementations in various languages.